A Premier Producer of Bordeaux Varietal Wines

-Dedicated to making wines that reflect the unique character and quality of the vineyards, Bill strives to understand the needs and opportunities presented by each specific terroir and microclimate.
-By approaching each vineyard block individually, Bill's goal is to harvest when the flavors have reached their peak and the tannins are at their softest.
-In the winery, Bill applies an artisan's approach to winemaking, blending from almost 200 distinctive lots using taste and instinct, not formula.
+Dedicated to making wines that reflect the unique character and quality of the vineyards, Renee strives to understand the needs and opportunities presented by each specific terroir and microclimate.
+By approaching each vineyard block individually, Renee's goal is to harvest when the flavors have reached their peak and the tannins are at their softest.
+In the winery, Renee applies an artisan's approach to winemaking, blending from almost 200 distinctive lots using taste and instinct, not formula.
 Wines are barrel-aged separately by vineyard lot, utilizing an extensive barrel program that sources 25 different types of oak from 13 separate cooperages.
 The resulting wines combine accents from a comprehensive barrel program with grapes from diverse smaller appellations within the broader Napa Valley, including Howell Mountain, Carneros, Yountville, Rutherford and St. Helena.
 For nearly three decades, the commitment to crafting wines of distinction has remained at the heart of the Duckhorn Vineyards philosophy.
-As its Napa Valley estate properties continue to mature under Bill's stewardship, the winery will continue creating world-class wines from exceptional vineyards.
+As its Napa Valley estate properties continue to mature under Renee's stewardship, the winery will continue creating world-class wines from exceptional vineyards.